 Inside the phenomenon, time is said to pass very slowly.
 This may refer to time being slowed down here relative to the outside world, or to those living in the Delta Triangle being very long-lived.
 The evidence in the episode could be interpreted both ways.
 Xerius of the Ruling Council threatens to freeze the Enterprise and the Klothos for a century: "A century means nothing to us."
-But we don't know whether he means a century of his time or of the outside time.
+But we don't know whether he refers to a century of his time or of the outside time.
 Spock scans various hulls of stranded ships.
 He states that "some of them have been here for centuries", which may indicate that they have aged accordingly, or that they are simply old designs (in astonishingly good shape).
 The appearance of the first warp ship Bonaventure (which was probably meant to be some 200 years old at the time) in a rather pristine condition is a hint that it has not aged as fast as it should have.
 Yet, Spock also says that the "crew's descendants may still be living".
 Why not the crew themselves if time passes very slowly?

 It ultimately has no story relevance whether the Enterprise and the Klothos were trapped in another time or "only" another place.
 They escape and apparently arrive just where and when they started.

-Classification: uncertain, possibly different time levels
+Classification: uncertain, possibly different time levels, no consequences

 TAS: The Slaver Weapon

 "Time stands still inside a stasis box.
 A billion years means nothing in there."
 This means that the stasis box built by the Slavers allows objects inside to travel to the future.
 Effectively, the boxes may not involve actual time travel but may just be perfectly isolated containers that avoid aging.